scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 * It creates a focused, distraction-free environment specifically designed for document workflows
 * Visual clutter is reduced, creating a cleaner experience with a singular purpose

 By designing the rollout in manageable, testable pieces, we de-risked the transition while maximizing value delivery.
-Each improvement was astep toward a more scalable, partner-friendly future, deeply informed by real-world usage patterns and partner feedback.
+Each improvement was a step toward a more scalable, partner-friendly future, deeply informed by real-world usage patterns and partner feedback.

 ## Detailed UX Flow: Assignment Lifecycle